What financial information is required on the application?

 As a Cooke Scholar, what benefits would I receive besides the scholarship funding?

-In addition to your award, as a Cooke Scholar you will have access to college planning support and personal advising throughout your college tenure, as well as the opportunity to connect with a network of highly-talented scholars and alumni through events, a mentoring program, and social media.
+In addition to your award, as a Cooke Scholar you will have access to college planning support and personal advising throughout your college tenure, as well as the opportunity to connect with a network of highly-talented Scholars and Alumni through events, a mentoring program, and social media.
+You will also be eligible to apply for the Internship Stipend program, Conference and Travel Stipend, and Graduate Scholarship.

-The 2018 Undergraduate Transfer Scholarship application is now closed.
+The Cooke Undergraduate Transfer Scholarship application is currently closed.
+It will open in fall 2024.